Insanemey/Excel-Dashboards/README.md

 4. Late Login Trend:
 o Visualizes the trend of late logins across different channels. o Action: Address the root causes of late logins, such as agent training or scheduling issues, to improve punctuality.

 Recommendations

 1. Data Quality: Ensure data accuracy and completeness for all metrics, especially for "Total Cases."
 2. Customer Satisfaction: Continuously monitor C-SAT scores and analyze customer feedback to identify areas for improvement.
 3. Attrition: Investigate the reasons for customer attrition and implement retention strategies, particularly in the "Voice-NGDS" channel.
 4. Efficiency: Analyze the AHT for different channels and implement measures to improve efficiency, especially in "Voice-NGDS-Non Air."
 5. Punctuality: Address the root causes of late logins to improve agent punctuality and overall operational efficiency.

 Additional Considerations

 • Channel-Specific Analysis: Conduct a deeper analysis of each channel to identify specific strengths and weaknesses.
 • Agent-Level Performance: Analyze individual agent performance to identify top performers and areas for coaching and development.
 • Customer Segmentation: Segment customers based on demographics, behavior, or other relevant factors to tailor service delivery and improve satisfaction.

 Conclusion

 This dashboard provides a valuable snapshot of customer service performance.
-By analyzing the data and implementing the recommended actions, it is possible to improve customer satisfaction, reduce attrition, and increase operational efficiency
+By analyzing the data and implementing the recommended actions, it is possible to improve customer satisfaction, reduce attrition, and increase operational efficiency.